edkadigital/docs/src/content/docs/get-started/deploy-a-sample-app.md

 title: Deploy A Sample Application
 description: Deploy the "StartMeUp" sample application to your Edka cluster.
 ---
 This guide walks you through deploying the [StartMeUp](https://github.com/edkadigital/startmeup) sample application to your Edka cluster.
 "StartMeUp" is a Go-based SaaS starter kit, packaged as a Helm chart.
-It is part of a more complex example and you can customize it according to your needs.
+It serves as a foundational example that you can adapt and extend for your specific requirements.

 **Important**

-To get it working, you have to fork the [StartMeUp](https://github.com/edkadigital/startmeup) repo and make the necessary changes to push the image and helm chart to your own GitHub Container Registry.
+To get it working, you have to fork the [StartMeUp](https://github.com/edkadigital/startmeup) repo and make the necessary changes (e.g., update with your container registry and ingress endpoint) to push the image and helm chart to your own GitHub Container Registry.

 ## Prerequisites